w-henderson/Unlimited-YouTube-Search/README.md

 - `subs` or `subscriber_count`: the number of subscribers the channel has
 - `resultType`: the type of result (in this case, `channel`)
 - `ToJSON()`: returns the channel as a JSON object

+### Server class
+The server must be initialised before you can call `run()`.

+Methods:
+- `run(host="0.0.0.0",port=80)`: runs a Flask server on your local IP on port 80, unless specified otherwise

+Attributes:
+- `app`: this is a Flask object for the server.
+For most use-cases you won't need to directly interact with it.